tundra-code/aurora/README.md

 All scripts can be run with `npm run <script_name_here>`.

+### dist
+`npm run dist` will create a new, sharable build file on the platform you're running on.

 ### fmt
 You can format with the default [prettier](https://github.com/prettier/prettier) formating with `npm run fmt`.